Ryzen 9 9900X vs Core Ultra 9 285K

 • You need more cores for multi-threaded workloads

 At $589.99, the Core Ultra 9 285K is the premium option.
-It takes the lead in cores and socket.
-Tagged as Solid Alternative.
+It takes the lead in cores and boost clock.
+Tagged as Best Performance.

 Strengths